Salkantay Trek to Machu Picchu: What to Expect on the 4 Day Hike

 Words cannot truly describe the experience of being there.
 Whether it is the extraordinary natural beauty, or maybe the area is truly filled with some magical energy, being there left an inedible mark on us.

-Day 1: Sleeping in the Sky Camp glass domes
+Sleeping in the Sky Camp glass domes (3900m)

-There is a perfect rooftop platform above the central hall where you can get an elevated view of the entire campsite with the mountain range in the background.
+We then headed over to a rooftop platform above the central hall where we could get an elevated view of the entire campsite with the mountain range in the background.
 This was the first time we’ve ever seen the entire Milky Way so clearly and is a moment we will always remember.
-Check out our first attempt at doing star photography!

-Day 2: Salkantay Pass and connecting with Pachamama
+Day 2: Salkantay Pass and cloud Forest

-The second day of the Salkantay Trek will be the longest day of hiking, with a total duration of about 10 hours and climbing up to a maximum altitude of 4630m.
 However, once you reach the top, you will get one of the most breathtaking views of Salkantay Mountain.

 Our guide explained to us that the mountains are considered Apus, or mountain spirits, that house sacred deities.
 So whenever the locals pass through here, they will make a Coca Leaf offering on the rocks to thank them for blessing their safe passage.